Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 ![image](/images/en/intro-stopwatch/window_stopwatch.png)

-Click an icon in toolbar in like a below.
-Then, Object Library is displayed.
+Click an icon in toolbar in following figure.
+After then, Object Library is displayed.

 ![image](/images/en/intro-stopwatch/show_object_library.png)

 You have been completed to prepare to design.
-Then, place the User Interface parts from Object Library on Window.
+Then, place the User Interface parts from Object Library to Window.

 ![image](/images/en/intro-stopwatch/ui_design.png)

 ## Connect the Outlets
 "StopWatch" application sets a timer value into Text Field.
 However, if Text Field is just placed on Window, cannot set a value into there.
-We should use the Outlets to set a value, or to get a status of User Interface parts.
+We should use the Outlets to set a value or to get a status of User Interface parts.

 To use the Outlets, need to write a program code.
 Choose a *AppDelegate.rb*, then add a `attr_accessor :textField` to AppDelegate class.